Malaysia seeks stricter sharia laws for "promoting LGBT lifestyle"

-KUALA LUMPUR, June 24 (Reuters) - A Malaysian government taskforce on Friday proposed amendments to sharia law that would allow action to be taken against social media users for insulting Islam and "promoting the LGBT lifestyle".
+KUALA LUMPUR (Reuters) - A Malaysian government taskforce on Friday proposed amendments to sharia law that would allow action to be taken against social media users for insulting Islam and “promoting the LGBT lifestyle”.

 Sodomy and same-sex acts are illegal under Islamic law in Muslim-majority Malaysia, although convictions are rare.